Mary Watson (pioneer)

+Mary Beatrice Watson (17 January 1860 – 1881), was an Australian folk heroine in Queensland.
+She died aged 21 on a small island of the northern Great Barrier Reef with her son and a servant, after escaping an attack on Lizard Island, where she had settled with her fisherman husband not long before.
+Watson's story was subsequently retold in numerous newspaper and folk accounts, including heroic poems, usually with little attention given to the Aboriginal and Chinese aspect of the events.

 Early life

-Mary Watson was born at Fiddler's Green outside St Newlyn East near Truro, Cornwall, England, on 17 January 1860, the daughter of Mary Phillips and Thomas Oxnam, and migrated to Queensland with her family in 1877.
-Having accepted a position as a governess with an hotelier's family, at eighteen she travelled from Maryborough to the isolated port of Cooktown, where she met and married a bêche de mer fisherman, Captain Robert F. Watson, in May 1880.
+Mary Watson was born at Fiddler's Green outside St Newlyn East near Truro, Cornwall, England on 17 January 1860.
+The daughter of Mary Phillips and Thomas Oxnam migrated to the colony of Queensland with her family in 1877.
+Having accepted a position as a governess with a hotelier's family, at the age of 18 she travelled from Maryborough to the isolated port of Cooktown, where she met and married a bêche de mer fisherman, Captain Robert F. Watson, in May 1880.

 Lizard Island

-Robert Watson took her with him to set up a fishing station on Lizard Island, then otherwise uninhabited.
-In September 1880, he left Watson and their son behind with two Chinese servants known as Ah Sam and Ah Leung, while he and his partner Percy Fuller made an extended fishing trip in their luggers.
+Robert Watson took her with him to set up a fishing station on Lizard Island, which was otherwise uninhabited.
+In September 1880, he left Watson, then aged 21, and their four-month old son behind with two Chinese servants known as Ah Sam and Ah Leung, while he and his partner Percy Fuller made an extended fishing trip in their luggers.